2020–21 Annual Report on the Privacy Act

 2.6.1 Number of Requests Closed within Legislated Timelines

-Number of requests closed within legislated timelines 4
+Number of requests closed within legislated timelines4

-Percentage of requests closed within legislated timelines (%) 80
+Percentage of requests closed within legislated timelines (%)80

 2.7 Deemed Refusals